-Most babies are warm enough in just a sleeper, or with a wearable blanket or swaddler if they need extra warmth.
+Most babies are warm enough in just a sleeper, sleep sack or wearable blanket or swaddler if they need extra warmth.
 Swaddled babies can become overheated and can be at risk of suffocation.

 If you choose to swaddle your baby, follow these tips to help keep them safer.